nkh-lab/pyterm/README.md

 Text mode:
 ```
 ./pyterm.py /dev/pts/13 9600
-Connected to /dev/pts/13 at 9600 baudrate with a read timeout of 0.5 seconds.
+Connected to /dev/pts/13 at 9600 baudrate.
 Use Ctrl+C to exit.
 Hello World from pyterm!
 ```

 Hex mode:
 ```
 ./pyterm.py /dev/pts/13 9600 -h
-Connected to /dev/pts/13 at 9600 baudrate with a read timeout of 0.5 seconds.
+Connected to /dev/pts/13 at 9600 baudrate.
 Use Ctrl+C to exit.
 0102030405060708090a0b0c0d0e0f
 ```